-Plaintiff must file and serve his response to a motion to dismiss within 21 calendar days of service of the motion.
-The court starts counting these 21 days on the day the motion to dismiss is filed with the court.
+Plaintiff must file and serve his response to a motion to dismiss within about 21 calendar days after the motion is filed with the court.
+The court will send you a notice with a specific deadline for your response but do not wait to get this notice to begin preparing your response.
 Any reply brief by the defendant must be filed and served within 10 calendar days of service of the response.
+The court will provide a specific deadline in its briefing notice.